pitkanenlauri/dla/README.md

-# Diffusion-limited aggregation
+# Diffusion-limited aggregation simulation

-Diffusion-limited aggregation simulation written in Python.
+Diffusion-limited aggregation simulation written in Python for simulation methods in physics coursework.

-Diffusion-limited aggregation (DLA) is the process whereby particles undergoing a random walk due to Brownian motion cluster together to form aggregates of such particles.
+Diffusion-limited aggregation (DLA) is the process whereby particles undergoing a random walk due to Brownian motion cluster together to form aggregates of such particles. [[Wikipedia](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation)]

-This program simulates such process with chosen grid size and particle count creating an image of the formed cluster.
+This program simulates such process with chosen grid size and particle count.
+Also image of the cluster is created.
 You can also calculate the fractal dimension of the created cluster.

+For more info see [Diffusion limited aggregation.pdf](https://github.com/pitkanenlauri/dla/blob/main/Diffusion%20limited%20aggregation.pdf).

 ## How to use